 The credit monitoring alerts on Credit Karma can help you discover potential issues like:

-We didn't receive any credit monitoring notifications due to using a new account, but we toggled on all the alerts for future notice.
+We didn't receive any credit monitoring notifications due to using a new account, but we toggled on all the alerts for future notifications.

 Credit reports and scores

 Credit Karma tracks your VantageScore and offers credit reports from TransUnion and Equifax.
 If you need to check your FICO score or your Experian credit report, you need to contact Experian directly.
-It's a good idea to check your credit reports regularly since that is one of the easiest ways to determine if you are a victim of identity theft.
+You should check your credit reports regularly because that's one of the easiest ways to determine if you're a victim of identity theft.

 We navigated to the Credit tab and selected score details.
-Although our account was new, Credit Karma presents a bar graph to record how our credit score will change over time.
+Although our account is new, Credit Karma presented a bar graph to record how our credit score will change over time.

 Credit analysis